How To Test The TPS (1997-2001 3.9L V6 Dodge Ram Pickup)

 CASE 1: The TPS voltage signal increased/decreased as you open/closed the throttle plate.
 This is the correct test result and confirms that the throttle position sensor is working correctly.

-Now, if the throttle position sensor code won't go away, consult this section: TPS Code Will Not Go Away for a few more suggestions as to what could be causing the TPS diagnostic trouble code (DTC).
+Now, if the throttle position sensor code won't go away, consult this section: TPS Code Won't Go Away for a few more suggestions as to what could be causing the TPS diagnostic trouble code (DTC).

 CASE 2: The TPS voltage signal DID NOT increase/decrease as you open/closed the throttle plate.
 This test result generally tells you that the TPS is bad and needs to be replaced.